SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README_RTOS.md

 2) Save all, full clean project, rebuild.

 ## Priority Values for Created Tasks
-All tasks which are created in this application are all in one of three levels.
+All tasks which are created in this application are all in one of three priority levels.
 A task is either considered TASK_PRIORITY_HIGH, TASK_PRIORITY_MID, or TASK_PRIORITY_LOW.

 For example we might consider an I2C task to be of a HIGH priority.
 But, we might think of LED indication as being of a LOW priority.
-All other general tasks will be classified as a MID task.
-This means that most of our processing will be evenly shared between our tasks in "round robin" fashion.
-This prevents the RTOS from having to do any unneeded interrupting and priority inversion and all MID tasks will have a pretty even sharing of CPU time.
+All other general tasks will be classified as MID.
+This means that most of our processing will be evenly shared between our tasks in round-robin fashion.
+This prevents the RTOS from having to do any unneeded interrupting and priority inversion before most context changes and all MID tasks will have a pretty even sharing of CPU time.